IErcOrg/IERC_DAO/README.md

 - Duration: 3 Days.
 - Tool: GitHub
 - Proposals are posted on IERC DAO's GitHub for further discussion and refinement.
-IERC Core Team, Committee Members, and the proposer will have a further discuss to make the proposal more feasible.
+Committee Members, and the proposer will have a further discuss to make the proposal more feasible.
 There should be at least 1 online meeting.
 - If the proposal has been denied, there should be a comment and specific reason why it has been denied.

 **Phase III: Consensus**
 - Duration: 7 Days.
 - Tool: Snapshot.
-- Phase II proposals with majority support progress to Phase III.
+- Phase II proposals, with the majority supporting progress to Phase III.
 - Phase III proposals require majority approval with a 5% quorum of the circulating inscription supply through inscription-based voting.

 ### Proposal Issue Template